charleski/Camilladsp-for-pCP9/README.md

-You will need to connect to your Pi through SSH to enter these commands, as described in the pCP docs: https://docs.picoreplayer.org/how-to/access_pcp_via_ssh/
+You will need to connect to your Pi through SSH to enter these commands, as described in the pCP docs: https://docs.picoreplayer.org/how-to/access_pcp_via_ssh/ Once you have SSH access, simply copy and paste the commands below line-by-line into the terminal.
+The only step that may require more user input is step 4, where you need to set the right output for the DAC attached to your Pi.

 # Installation instructions
 **1)** Install modules that will be required